andrepnh/parallel-stream-hazard/README.md

 * Anything that uses `ForkJoinPool`, no matter the pool size
 * Defining thread pools at component level
-* Writing my own thread pool instead of using the ones provided by frameworks
+* Writing your own thread pool instead of using the ones provided by frameworks

 ### ForkJoinPool